Helping Students Communicate & Build Relationships

 - Deal with frustration

-About the Social Development Program
+About our Social Skills Program

 - The class incorporates role-playing, skits and scripting, which helps students learn to put themselves in the shoes of others.